OSSAttorney/repo-templates/README.md

-There are several `templates` Microsoft uses at this time, partly for historical reasons, and also because there are different legal entities - some projects are copyright Microsoft Corporation, while others are for the .NET Foundation.
+There are several `templates` Microsoft uses at this time, partly for historical reasons, and also because there are different legal entities - some projects are "Copyright (c) Microsoft Corporation", while others are for the .NET Foundation.

 The templates today are listed below. **The official, main, primary Microsoft template is called "mit"**: